 Methamphetamine, also known as meth, crystal, or ice, is a highly addictive stimulant drug that has been a major problem in society for decades.
+This article provides a brief introduction to the fascinating history of methamphetamine.
 It is a synthetic substance that affects the central nervous system and can have devastating effects on the mind and body.
 But have you ever wondered who invented this powerful drug?

 The Origins of Methamphetamine